Native macOS · For AWS Lambda · Built for AppKit speed

 Analytics

-Performance and cost,
+Lambda performance and cost,

 in the same window as your logs.